zgraveyard/codeigniter-amazon-sdk/README.md

 * [16/06/2012] : update SDK to version 1.5.7
 * [19/06/2012] : small fix to the way that the config is loaded, and change the name of the file to awslib.
 * [19/08/2012] : updated SDK to version [1.5.11](https://aws.amazon.com/releasenotes/PHP/2692509814768496) , and fix a bug in the config file.
+* [10/09/2012] : updated SDK to version [1.5.14](https://aws.amazon.com/releasenotes/PHP/0994976751217074) , which added support for Cross-Origin Resource Sharing (CORS) to Amazon S3.
+This feature enables you to access resources in Amazon S3 buckets from within sandboxed applications (such as Ajax-backed web applications)..